The Difference Between NET and DTT in ABA Therapy

 A woman is sitting on a couch talking to a little girl who is playing with wooden blocks.

-by Hannah Loving 28 May 2019
+By Hannah Loving May 28, 2019

 Early intervention with ABA therapy takes advantage of the brain’s natural ability to learn during childhood, helping children develop essential communication, social, and behavioral skills.
 A clinic setting provides structure, minimizes distractions, and ensures targeted, data-driven progress.
 By starting early, families can set the stage for long-term success and independence.
 Learn more about the life-changing benefits of early intervention in ABA therapy!